xiaopin/GHPopupEditView/README.md

 - Import header file: `#import "GHPopupEditView.h"`

 ## License
-`GHPopupEditView` is licensed under the MIT License - see the LICENSE file for details
+`GHPopupEditView` is licensed under the GPL License - see the LICENSE file for details